AdobeDocs/experience-manager-cloud-service.en/help/sites/developing/introduction/aem-project-content-package-structure.md

 + Code (immutable) packages must set their `packageType` to `application`.
 + Content (mutable) packages must set their `packageType` to `content`.

-For more information see [Apache Jackrabbit FileVault - Package Maven Plugin documentation](https://jackrabbit.apache.org/filevault-package-maven-plugin/package-mojo.html#packageType) and the [FileVault Maven configuration snippet](#declaring-package-types) below.
+For more information see [Apache Jackrabbit FileVault - Package Maven Plugin documentation](https://jackrabbit.apache.org/filevault-package-maven-plugin/package-mojo.html#packageType) and the [FileVault Maven configuration snippet](#marking-packages-for-deployment-by-adoube-cloud-manager) below.

 >[!TIP]
+>
 >See the [POM XML Snippets](#xml-package-types) section below for a complete snippet.

 ## Marking Packages for Deployment by Adobe Cloud Manager {#marking-packages-for-deployment-by-adoube-cloud-manager}

-By default, Adobe Cloud Manager harvests all Packages produced by the Maven build, however since the Container (`all`) package is the singular deployment artifact that contains all Code and Content packages, we must ensure **only** the  Container (`all`) package is deployed.
-To ensure this, other Packages the Maven build generates must be marked with the FileVault Content Package Maven Plug-configuration of `<properties><cloudManagerTarget>none</cloudManageTarget></properties>`.
+By default, Adobe Cloud Manager harvests all packages produced by the Maven build, however since the container (`all`) package is the singular deployment artifact that contains all code and content packages, we must ensure **only** the  container (`all`) package is deployed.
+To ensure this, other Packages the Maven build generates must be marked with the FileVault Content Package Maven Plug-In configuration of `<properties><cloudManagerTarget>none</cloudManageTarget></properties>`.

 >[!TIP]
+>
->See the [POM XML Snippets](#xml-cloud-manager-target) section below for a complete snippet.
+>See the [POM XML Snippets](#pom-xml-snippets) section below for a complete snippet.

 ## Repository Structure Package {#repository-structure-package}

-Code Packages require configuring the FileVault maven plug-in's configuration to reference a special Adobe-provided `<repositoryStructurePackage>` that enforces correctness of structural dependencies (to ensure one code package doesn't install over another).
+Code Packages require configuring the FileVault Maven plug-in's configuration to reference a `<repositoryStructurePackage>` that enforces correctness of structural dependencies (to ensure one code package doesn't install over another).
+You can [create your own repository structure package for your project](repository-structure-package.md).

 This is **only required** for Code packages, meaning any Package marked with `<packageType>application</packageType>`.

-To learn how to create a Repository Structure Package for your application, see Develop a Repository Structure Package.
+To learn how to create a repository structure package for your application, see [Develop a Repository Structure Package](repository-structure-package.md).

-Note that Content packages (`<packageType>content</packageType>`) **do not** require this Repository Structure Package.
+Note that content packages (`<packageType>content</packageType>`) **do not** require this repository structure Package.

 >[!TIP]
+>
 >See the [POM XML Snippets](#xml-repository-structure-package) section below for a complete snippet.

 ## Embedding Sub-packages in the Container Package{#embeddeds}

-Content or Code packages are placed in a special "side-car" folder and can be targeted for installation on either AEM Author, AEM Publish or Both, using the FileVault Maven plug-in's `<embeddeds>` configuration.
+Content or code packages are placed in a special "side-car" folder and can be targeted for installation on either AEM author, AEM publish, or both, using the FileVault Maven plug-in's `<embeddeds>` configuration.
 Note that the `<subPackages>` configuration should not be used.

 Common use-cases include:

-+ ACLs/permissions that differ between AEM Author users and AEM Publish users
++ ACLs/permissions that differ between AEM author users and AEM publish users
-+ Configurations that are used to support activities only on AEM Author
++ Configurations that are used to support activities only on AEM author
-+ Code such as integrations with back-office systems, only required to run on AEM Author
++ Code such as integrations with back-office systems, only required to run on AEM author

 ![Embedding Packages](assets/aem-projects-content-package-structure/embeddeds.png)

-To target AEM Author, AEM Publish or Both, the package is embedded in the `all` Container package in a special folder-location, in the following format:
+To target AEM author, AEM publish, or both, the package is embedded in the `all` container package in a special folder-location, in the following format:

   `/apps/<app-name>-packages/(content|application)/install(.author|.publish)?`